-The below organizations are included in the Corporation's reporting entity as blended component units.
-These organizations have been reported as blended component units because the Corporation owns a controlling interest in the organizations or the Corporation's Board comprises all or a majority of the voting board members of the organizations.
+The below organizations are included in the Corporation's reporting entity as component units.
+These organizations have been reported as component units because the Corporation owns a controlling interest in the organizations and is financially accountable for these organizations.
+The organizations meet the criteria for blending since their governing bodies are substantively the same, and the Corporation holds operational responsibility for the organizations.